BrianP8701/swarmstar/journal.md

 One thing i could see being good is narrowing the action router to only searching for actions that have the input schema of the data it has now. this means we would need consistent naming across the entire action space. i suppose this could be a good idea, and for that reason i will support it.

 So thats the first thing, is making the action space use pydantic for its inputs and outputs.
 Secondly, we'll actually use instructor for all our LLM interactions now.
 We'll also really want better logging to monitor and analyze the swarm.
 One thing that has crossed my mind multple times is that we want to specifically monitor the LLM interactions inside the action nodes.
 This can just be something that is included in the report.
 So what we will do now is fix the action space to match the new format.
 Then we will integrate instructor into our actions.
 Then we will build the memory space, action router, memory router, review reports, python coder etc.

+# Redefining the action space again
+okay again. going to need to redefine the action space. simplifying it now.
+The action space shall be dedicated to knowledge tasks, along the likes of decompose directive, review reports, write code etc. the things like file and folder operations are not actions. they dont take language. those are helper functions, utils of the swarm that actions might use in their scripts. this makes the action space much simpler - creates a seperation of concerns. the difference is actions are actual nodes in the swarm, whereas the utils are just imported and used amongst the swarm. and they will be navigated differently.

+the util section can utilize a metadata tree and a vector db for search. im gonna redefine the schema for these now